Erectile Dysfunction

 Understanding Erectile Dysfunction

-Erectile dysfunction is the inability to achieve or maintain an erection sufficient for satisfactory sexual activity.
+Erectile dysfunction is the ongoing difficulty in achieving or maintaining an erection sufficient for satisfactory sexual activity.
 Occasional difficulty may occur due to fatigue, stress, or situational factors.
 Persistent symptoms require medical evaluation.

 In many cases, ED reflects an underlying vascular or metabolic issue, including cardiovascular disease.